dojo/docs/dojox/widget/Rotator.rst

     <button onclick="myRotatorInstance4.prev();">Prev</button>
     <button onclick="myRotatorInstance4.next();">Next</button>

 Example of using passing in transition parameters.
-In this case, the `Pan <dojox/widget/rotator/Pan>`_ transition is told to do a continuous pan from the current pane to the target pane while transitioning to any panes in between.
+In this case, the :ref:`Pan <dojox/widget/rotator/Pan>` transition is told to do a continuous pan from the current pane to the target pane while transitioning to any panes in between.
 We also specify a duration of the actual pan transition and tell it to do a quick transition.

 .. code-example::